thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **getCustomAccessToken**
 > AccessToken getCustomAccessToken(getCustomAccessTokenRequest)

-  Version: 10.4.0.cl or later   Gets an authentication token with custom rules and security attributes and creates a full session in ThoughtSpot for a given user.
-By default, the token obtained from ThoughtSpot remains valid for 5 mins.
-To add a new user and assign privileges during auto creation, you need `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege and edit access to the data source is required.
-To assign security attributes with filter rules and Parameters to the JWT token, you\'ll need administrator privileges and edit access to the data source (Worksheet or Model).
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege and edit access to the data source is required.  #### Usage guidelines  You can generate the token for a user by providing a `username` and `password`, or by using the cluster’s `secret_key`.
-To generate a `secret_key` on your cluster, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/?pageid=trusted-auth#trusted-auth-enable) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: When both `password` and `secret_key` are included in the API request, `password` takes precedence.
-If Multi-Factor Authentication (MFA) is enabled on your instance, the API login request with basic authentication (`username`  and `password` ) returns an error.
-You can switch to token-based authentication with  `secret_key`  or contact ThoughtSpot Support for assistance.  ##### Attribute-Based Access Control (ABAC) with tokens  To implement Attribute-Based Access Control (ABAC) and assign security entitlements to users during session creation, you can generate a token with custom filtering rules and Parameters in the `filter_rules` and `parameter_values` array respectively.
-These attributes can be configured to persist on a specific set of objects for user sessions initiated using the token.
-Once defined, the rules are added to the user\'s `access_control_properties` object, after which all sessions will use the persisted values.
-Specify the object type as `LOGICAL_TABLE`.
-For more information, see [ABAC via tokens Documentation](https://developers.thoughtspot.com/docs/api-authv2#_get_tokens_with_custom_rules_and_filter_conditions).  ##### Just-in-time provisioning  For just-in-time user creation and provisioning, define the following attributes:  * `auto_create` * `username` * `display_name` * `email` * `groups`  Set `auto_create` to `true` if the user is not available in ThoughtSpot.
-If the user already exists in ThoughtSpot and the `auto_create` parameter is set to `true` in the API request, the user properties such as the display name, email, Org and group assignment will not be updated with new values.
-If `auto_create` is set to `true`, it won\'t create formula variables and hence won\'t be applicable for `variable_values`.
-For more information, see [Just-in-time provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning).  ##### Important point to note All options in the token creation APIs that define access to the content in ThoughtSpot will do so during the token creation and not when the token is being used for authentication.
+  Version: 10.4.0.cl or later   Creates an authentication token that provides values for the formula variables in the Row Level Security (RLS) rules for a given user.
+Recommended for use cases that require Attribute-based access control (ABAC) via RLS.  #### Required privileges  To add a new user and assign privileges during auto-creation, the `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege is required.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH` (**Can Enable or Disable Trusted Authentication**) privilege and edit access to the data source are required.
+To configure formula variables for all Orgs on your instance or the Primary Org, cluster administration privileges are required.
+Org administrators can configure formula variables for their respective Orgs.
+If Role-Based Access Control (RBAC) is enabled, users with the `CAN_MANAGE_VARIABLES` (**Can manage variables**) role privilege can also create and manage variables for their Org context.  #### Usage guidelines  You can generate a token by providing a `username` and `password`, or by using a `secret_key`.
+To generate a `secret_key`, the administrator must enable [Trusted authentication](https://developers.thoughtspot.com/docs/trusted-auth-secret-key) in the **Develop** > **Customizations** > **Security Settings** page.  **Note**: * When both `password` and `secret_key` are included in the API request, `password` takes precedence. * If [Multi-Factor Authentication (MFA)](https://docs.thoughtspot.com/cloud/latest/authentication-local-mfa) is enabled on your instance, the API login request with `username`  and `password` returns an error.
+You can switch to token-based authentication with  `secret_key`  or contact ThoughtSpot Support for assistance.
+The token obtained from ThoughtSpot is valid for 5 minutes by default.
+You can configure the token expiration time as required.  #### ABAC via RLS  To implement ABAC via RLS and assign security entitlements to users during session creation, generate a token with custom variable values.
+The values set in the authentication token are applied to the formula variables referenced in RLS rules at the table level, which determines the data each user can access based on their entitlements.
+The variable values can be configured to persist for a specific set of Models in user sessions initiated with the token, allowing different RLS rules to be set for different data models.
+Once defined, the rules are added to the user\'s `variable_values` object, after which all sessions will use the persisted values.
+For more information, see [ABAC via tokens Documentation](https://developers.thoughtspot.com/docs/abac-via-rls-variables).  ##### Formula variables Before defining variable values, ensure the variables are created and available on your instance.
+To create a formula variable, you can use the **Create variable** (`/api/rest/2.0/template/variables/create`) REST API endpoint, with the variable `type` set as `Formula_Variable` in the API request.
+The API doesn\'t support `\"persist_option\": \"RESET\"` and `\"persist_option\": \"NONE\"` when `variable_values` are defined  in the request.
+If you are using `variable_values` for token generation, you must use other supported persist options such as `APPEND` or `REPLACE`.
+If you want to use `RESET` or `NONE`, do not pass any `variable_values`.
+In such cases, `variable_values` will remain unaffected.  #### Supported objects  The supported object type is `LOGICAL_TABLE`.
+When using `object_id` with `variable_values`, models are supported.  #### Just-in-time provisioning  For [just-in-time user creation and provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning), specify the following attributes in the API request:  * `auto_create` * `username` * `display_name` * `email` * `groups`  Set `auto_create` to `true` if the username does not exist in ThoughtSpot.
+If the username already exists in ThoughtSpot and `auto_create` is set to `true`, user properties such as display name, email, Org and group entitlements will not be updated with new values.
+Setting `auto_create` to `true` does not create formula variables.
+Hence, this setting will not be applicable to `variable_values`.  #### Important point to note All options in the token creation APIs that define user access to data in ThoughtSpot will take effect during token creation, not when the token is used for authentication.
 For example, `auto_create:true` will create the user when the authentication token is created.
-Persist options such as  `APPEND`, `REPLACE`, `RESET` will persist security parameters on the user profile when the token is created, while Persist option `NONE` will not persist anything but will be honoured in the session.  ##### Formula Variables Before using variables_values, variables must be created using Create Variable API with type as Formula_Variable (/api/rest/2.0/template/variables/create) The persist_option RESET and NONE cannot be used when variable_values are provided in the request.
-If you are working with variable_values, you must use other (APPEND, REPLACE) supported modes.
-If you want to use RESET or NONE, do not pass any variable_values.
-In such cases, variable_values will remain unaffected.
-When using object_id with variable_values, models are supported.
+Persist options such as `APPEND` and `REPLACE` will persist `variable_values` on the user profile when the token is created.

 ### Example